Kayaba-Attribution/SmartBasket/README.md

-# SmartBasket: Customizable Token Portfolio Manager
+# SmartBasket: Customizable Token Portfolio Manager on Neo X

-### Things to do for an MVP:

-- **Create basket**
-   - check allowance of usdt of the user to the basket contract ✅
-   - create component ✅
-      - input for amount in usdt ✅
-      - button to call the createBasket with hardcoded allocations ✅
-   - extra (should be done):
-      - choose the type of assets and the percentages ✅
-      - max 5 tokens, % must sum to 100 ✅
-      - dropdown menu? pre-made risk basket (might be easier at first) ✅
-- **Sell basket**
-   - create component ✅
-      - index of basket to sell ✅
-      - check user usdt has gotten up ✅
-   - extra (only if time permits):
-      - modify contract to sell only a % of the basket ie: 25%
-      - modify to be able to sell x amount of usdt
-- **View functions**
-   - use getUserBaskets to get all the users baskets (user) ✅
-   - use getBasketAssetDetails (user, index) to get basket details ✅
-   - use getBasketTotalValue (user, index) to get usdt value of basket ✅
-   - showcase the results ✅
-   - save all, show all porfolio total balance and refresh on create
-- **Others**
-   - improve UI ✅
-   - deploy on testnet
+## Hackathon Submission for Neo X Code Grinder Challenge

+SmartBasket is an innovative DeFi project built on Neo X, leveraging the power of Neo's EVM-compatible sidechain to create a seamless and efficient token portfolio management experience.
+This project showcases the capabilities of Neo X in fostering an open, diverse ecosystem where developers can thrive in driving progress towards the Smart Economy.

-## Overview
+### Project Overview

 SmartBasket is a Solidity-based smart contract system that allows users to create and manage customizable token portfolios (baskets) using USDT as the base currency.
-The project utilizes Uniswap V2 for token swaps and liquidity provision.
+The project implements a complete Uniswap V2 fork for token swaps and liquidity provision, demonstrating the full compatibility of Neo X with Ethereum tooling and complex DeFi infrastructure.

+### Integration with Neo X

+- The project leverages Neo X's EVM compatibility to deploy and interact with complex Solidity contracts
+- Utilizes Neo X's high throughput for efficient token swaps and basket management
+- Benefits from Neo X's dBFT consensus for secure and quick transaction finality
+- Takes advantage of Neo X's MEV resistance for fair token pricing in Uniswap pools

-## Key Components
+### Key Components

 1. **SmartBasket Contract**: The main contract that handles basket creation, management, and liquidation.
 2. **ERC20 Tokens**: Various ERC20 tokens representing different cryptocurrencies and risk levels.
-3. **Uniswap V2**: Used for token swaps and liquidity provision.
+3. **Uniswap V2 Fork**: A complete implementation of Uniswap V2 core and periphery contracts, deployed on Neo X.

-## Features
+### Key Features

 - Create customized token baskets with up to 5 different tokens
 - Invest in baskets using USDT
 - Sell baskets and receive USDT
 - View basket total value and individual asset details

-## Project Structure
+- Seamless integration with Neo X's high-performance EVM-based sidechain
+- Leverages Neo X's dBFT consensus for enhanced security and one-block finality
+- Toxic MEV resistant, ensuring a fairer environment for all DeFi participants
+- Full Uniswap V2 functionality for efficient token swaps and liquidity provision

+### Technical Implementation

 1. **Smart Contracts**:
    - `SmartBasket.sol`: Main contract for basket management
    - `ERC20_BASE.sol`: Base ERC20 token implementation
+   - Uniswap V2 Core Contracts:
+     - `UniswapV2Factory.sol`: Creates and manages Uniswap pairs
+     - `UniswapV2Pair.sol`: Implements the core swap and liquidity logic
+   - Uniswap V2 Periphery Contracts:
+     - `UniswapV2Router02.sol`: Handles routing for multi-hop swaps and provides a user-friendly interface

 2. **Deployment Scripts**:
-   - `deploy.ts`: Deploys core contracts, tokens, and sets up liquidity pairs

-3. **Test Suite**:
+   - `deploy.ts`: A comprehensive script that handles the deployment of:
+     - Uniswap V2 core contracts (Factory, Pair)
+     - Uniswap V2 periphery contracts (Router)
+     - USDT and other ERC20 tokens
+     - Creation of Uniswap pairs and addition of initial liquidity
-   - `SmartBasket.test.ts`: Comprehensive tests for the SmartBasket contract
+     - SmartBasket contract

-## Workflow
+### Workflow

 1. **Deployment**:
-   - Deploy Uniswap V2 core contracts (Factory, Router, WETH)
+   - Deploy Uniswap V2 core contracts (Factory, Pair templates)
+   - Deploy Uniswap V2 periphery contracts (Router)
-   - Deploy USDT and other ERC20 tokens
+   - Deploy WNEO, USDT, and other ERC20 tokens
    - Create Uniswap pairs and add initial liquidity
+   - Deploy SmartBasket contract

 2. **Basket Creation**:
    - User approves USDT spending for the SmartBasket contract
    - User calls `createBasket` with token allocations and USDT amount
-   - Contract swaps USDT for specified tokens using Uniswap
+   - SmartBasket contract interacts with Uniswap Router to swap USDT for specified tokens

 3. **Basket Management**:
    - Users can view basket details using `getBasketTotalValue` and `getBasketAssetDetails`
+   - These functions interact with Uniswap pairs to get current token prices

 4. **Basket Liquidation**:
    - User calls `sellBasket` to liquidate a basket
-   - Contract swaps all tokens back to USDT using Uniswap and returns USDT to the user
+   - SmartBasket contract interacts with Uniswap Router to swap all tokens back to USDT and returns USDT to the user

-## Testing

-The test suite covers various scenarios including:
-- Basket creation and liquidation
-- Invalid input handling
-- Multi-basket management
-- Value and asset detail retrieval

-## Setup and Deployment for Hardhat
+### Setup and Deployment

 1. Clone the repository
 2. `cd Hardhat` and install dependencies: `npm install`